Home > Camino Frances Guide > Camino Frances Stages > Stage 2: Roncesvalles to Zubiri

 Roncesvalles to Zubiri : Step By Step Guide to Stage 2 of the Camino Frances

-Created by Colleen | Updated : 10 February 2024 | ,
+Created by Colleen | Updated : 18 January 2026 | ,

 pilgrims walking through a forest in Spring along the camino frances between Roncesvalles and Zubiri

-Walking From Roncesvalles To Zubiri
+Walking From Roncesvalles To Zubiri: Stage Profile

-• Roncesvalles to Zubiri Elevation : Total Ascent 431m | Total Descent 834m
+• Elevation: Total Ascent 431m | Total Descent 834m

 map showing the route of the camino frances from Roncesvalles to Zubiri

-Towns And Villages You Walk Through From Roncesvalles To Zubiri
+Towns And Villages Between Roncesvalles and Zubiri

-Roncesvalles / Orreaga
+1. Roncesvalles / Orreaga

 Then We Walking Club group photo beside the road sign at Roncesvalles; Santiago 790 kilometres

-Burguete / Auritz : 3 kms
+2. Burguete / Auritz : 3 kms

 early morning light over the fields walking from Roncesvalles on the Camino Frances in the foothills of the Pyrenees

-Espinal / Aurizberri : 6.7 kms
+3. Espinal / Aurizberri : 3.7 kms

 walking away from Espinal Village on the Camino Frances, surrounded by fields and the Pyrenees mountains in the background

-Alto de Mezquiriz : 8.6 kms
+4. Alto de Mezquiriz : 1.9 kms

 There are no services here and nothing to mark the high point but there are some wonderful views.
 In the following section you’ll need to cross the N-135 road a few times.
-This is a main road and the vehicles travel at speed so do keep your wits about you as you cross.
+This is a reasonably busy road and the vehicles travel at speed so do keep your wits about you as you cross.

-As you approach Viskarret you’ll need to cross a river.
-There are large blocks that act as huge stepping stones and on sunny days, pilgrims pause here and take photos and chat.
+As you approach Viskarret you’ll need to cross another river.
+There are large blocks that act as huge stepping stones and on sunny days, pilgrims pause and take photos and chat.
 If you’re like Gerry and hate stepping stones (I know and don’t ask) you can walk around the river on the road above.

-Top Tip : Many pilgrims remove their shoes and socks and cool their feet in the water but be aware the ground can be slippery and I’ve seen folks paddle more than intended.
+Top Tip : Many pilgrims remove their shoes and socks and cool their feet in the water but do be aware the ground can be very slippery and I’ve seen folks paddle more than intended.

 pilgrims crossing the Barranco Sorabil, a small river running by Viskarret

-Viskarret / Guerendiain : 11.8 kms
+5. Viskarret / Guerendiain : 3.2 kms

 This village is also called Biscarret and Biskaret and was even mentioned in the Codex Calixtinus as Biscarretum.
 As you walk into the village the first place you’ll see is a very popular pilgrim bar.
-If you think this one is too busy there is another a few minutes further on.
+This was also one of my favourites but it has changed somewhat and in 2025 a second bar opened, a minute further on, and a glorious little space.

-Once refreshed you’ll continue on through the village, cross the road which splits the village in two.
+Once refreshed you’ll continue on through the village, crossing the road which splits the village in two.
 There is accommodation here and on my first Camino I spent the night in a stunning little country hotel called Casa Batit.

 This is such a pretty village with a lot of history.
 Take some time to look at the door lintels as you walk through as many are dated.
-There is a little shop as you leave the village and it’s a good idea to buy provisions and water.
+There is also little shop as you leave the village and it’s a good idea to buy provisions and water.

 partway up the hill out of Linzoain on the camino with stunning views behind

-Linzoáin : 13.8 kms
+6. Linzoáin : 2 kms

 Alto de Erro food truck in 2014.
 It's posher today with more chairs and a bigger van